-This includes mounting the appliance in the rack, installing the hard disks, and attaching the power and network cables.
+This includes mounting the appliance in the rack, installing the hard disks and attaching the power and network cables.

 Step 2: Configure administrative accounts

 It would be a huge security risk to leave the default username and password enabled.
-At the very least, you need to change the default password.
+At the very least, you must change the default password.
 The best practice is to create a separate account for each member of the administrative staff.
 Some appliances include built-in support for Active Directory authentication.

 Step 3: Perform a diagnostic check

 At a minimum, this means verifying that the appliance has correctly detected all of its hard disks.
 Many vendors include a built-in diagnostic function that users can run to assess the overall health of the appliance.

 In most cases, this means configuring the disks to be part of a RAID array.
 However, organizations commonly configure NAS appliances as JBOD storage.
 Also, it isn't always appropriate to include every hard disk in a RAID configuration.
 Sometimes hard disks are used for caching or as a hot spare, as noted in Step 9.

 The number of volumes that should be created depends on how the organization will use the appliance.
 If the appliance will be used as a file server, for example, it might be appropriate to create a single, large volume.
 If the firm will use the NAS appliance for departmental file sharing, the departments could be isolated from one another by creating a separate volume for each department.

 Step 6: Configure access permissions for the volumes